Submit a Distributed Training (MPI) Run:AI Job for execution.

 The 2 syntax types of this command are mutually exclusive.
 You can either use the first or second form, but not a mixture of both.

-Storage_Class_Name is a storage class name which can be obtained by running
+Storage_Class_Name is a storage class name that can be obtained by running

 kubectl get storageclasses.storage.k8s.io.
 This parameter may be omitted if there is a single storage class in the system, or you are using the default storage class.